caribemediainc/caribemedia-challenge/backend-developer.md

 # Backend Developer Challenge

 The assignment is designed to check your coding and problem-solving skills.
-We suggest you spend a maximum of 8-10 hours on it.
+Use modern tools and practices.
+We suggest you spend a maximum of 8-12 hours on it.

-Things we require your code to have:
+**Things we require your code to have:**

-- Domain model design (usage of DDD concepts: aggregates, value objects, domain services, etc)
+- **Domain Model Design**: Implement DDD concepts: aggregates, value objects, domain services, etc.
-- Messaging (Queues, Events, Commands)
+- **Messaging System (optional)**: Implement Queues, Events, Commands.
-- Code organization (modularity, dependencies between modules, etc)
+- **Code Organization**: Ensure modularity and proper dependencies.
-- Exception handling and logging
+- **Exception Handling and Logging**: Robust error management and informative logging.
-- Writing and organizing tests
+- **Testing**: Comprehensive test suite covering key functionalities.
-- Task-based asynchronous programming
+- **Asynchronous Programming**: Efficient task-based asynchronous patterns.
-- Deployment Process
+- **Deployment Process**: Documented and reproducible deployment steps.

 **Note**: No UI needed.